KZDKM/Peek/README.md

 # Peek
-Privacy-centered video streaming client which unifies multiple platforms in one app
+Privacy-centered video streaming client which unifies multiple platforms in one app.
+Built with Tauri.